karlduino/CO2monitor/docs/instructions.md

 We got a pile of small clear plastic boxes, 3.2" square and a bit less than 1" tall.
 It just barely fits the LCD display we're using.

-We mount the LCD display and the arduino inside the box, with the LCD display facing down and out.
-We need to drill holes in the box for screws to mount these components, plus a cut-out for the sensor (so that it can get outside air) and a cut-out for a micro- or mini-USB cable give power to the arduino.
+We mount the LCD display and the Arduino inside the box, with the LCD display facing down and out.
+We need to drill holes in the box for screws to mount these components, plus a cut-out for the sensor (so that it can get outside air) and a cut-out for a micro- or mini-USB cable give power to the Arduino.

-The arduino may need header pins soldered on; the sensor definitely will.
+The Arduino may need header pins soldered on; the sensor definitely will.
 The drilling and cutting and soldering are the hard parts of this assembly.
-We then connect the components with premade female-to-female jumper cables.
+We then connect the components with pre-made female-to-female jumper cables.